-Some of our outstanding warrants during the years ended December 31, 2013 and 2012 were deemed to be derivative instruments that require liability classification and mark-to-market accounting.
-As such, at the end of each reporting period, we determined the fair value of the warrants using a two-stage, contingent claims model, resulting in the recognition of additional losses of \$6.6 million and \$0.8 million for the years ended December 31, 2013 and 2012, respectively.
-These losses were primarily due to the increased value of the warrants due to increased likelihood of the occurrence of a liquidity event.
+Our outstanding Series F preferred warrants were deemed to be derivative instruments that require liability classification and mark-to-market accounting.
+As such, the applicable fair value of the warrants was determined using a two-stage, contingent claims model, resulting in the recognition of additional losses of \$6.6 million for the year ended December 31, 2013.
+This expense was primarily due to the increased likelihood of the occurrence of a liquidity event as well as the underlying stock price.
+Upon the completion of our IPO in April 2013, these warrants converted to common stock warrants and were no longer considered to be a derivative instrument and no further expense was incurred.